OtaK/b0xx-viewer-rs/README.md

 A good example is in `cfg/gcc.toml`

-You can create your own configuration file by launching the program with the `--init_config` option, then modify it with your favorite text editor!
+You can create your own configuration file by launching the program with the `--init-config` option, then modify it with your favorite text editor!

 ## Building